rdeneau/formation-fsharp/en/fsharp-training-03-types.md

 ---

-# Record expression for instanciation
+# Record expression for instantiation

 - Same syntax as an anonymous C♯ object without the `new` keyword
 - All fields must be populated, but in any order (but can be confusing)